Overview

 done;

-The Ey field profile for the optimal design of the fundamental cavity mode is also shown below for two cross sections.
+y field profile for the optimal design of the fundamental cavity mode is also shown below for two cross sections.
 The resonant mode is confined by the bandgap in the direction of the holes (X) and index guiding in the Y and Z directions.
-These images were created using matplotlib as follows:
+These images were created using

 import h5py